PushpakVootla21/spotify-etl-project/README.md

 - **pandas:**
   Pandas is a powerful data analysis and manipulation library for Python.
 In this project, it is used to transform raw Spotify data into structured tabular formats (CSV files) for further analysis and storage.

 Both packages must be available to your AWS Lambda functions.
-If deploying on AWS Lambda, ensure these dependencies are included in a Lambda Layer and attached to your function, as described in the [Lambda Layers for External Python Modules](#lambda-layers-for-external-python-modules) section.
+If deploying on AWS Lambda, ensure these dependencies are included in a Lambda Layer and attached to your function.

 ## Using Lambda Layers for External Python Packages